docker-compose.yml

 - Create a project

-- Copy your API key
+- Copy your API key from the project settings

 - Point your SDK to